ybs294000/SalaryScope/docs/USER_GUIDE.md

 Prediction inputs and results are stored in Firestore if you are logged in.
 Feedback is stored in Firestore regardless of login status, but anonymous feedback contains no personal identifiers.
 Resume text is processed in memory and not stored anywhere.

 **Do I need an account to use the application?**
 No. Manual prediction, batch prediction, scenario analysis, model analytics, and data insights are all available without an account.
-An account is required for the Model Hub and to access prediction history in the Profile tab.
+An account is required for the Model Hub, for prediction history in the Profile tab, and for the AI Assistant on Streamlit Cloud.

 **How accurate are the salary predictions?**
 Predictions are estimates based on patterns in publicly available historical datasets.
 They may not reflect current market conditions, company-specific salaries, or regional cost variations.
 Use predictions as a general reference, not as exact figures.
 See Section 18 for full disclaimers.